tchelidze/codecodego/_posts/2021-06-22-retries-to-replace-outbox.md

 Lets assume that User's current balance is `123`

 1. `UpdateUserEmail` message is received, with `Email` equal to `usr@gmail.com`.
-User's balance became 223 and change stored in a database.
+User's balance became 223 and database transaction commited.
 2. The application crashed.
 3. Before the `UpdateUserEmail` is retried, the second message `UpdateUserEmail` is received with `Email` equal to `usr@yahoo.com`
-4. Processed second `UpdateUserEmail`, updated user's email and published `UserEmailUpdated` event.
+4. Second `UpdateUserEmail` is processed, User Updated, Transaction commited and `UserEmailUpdated` event published.
 5. Now first `UpdateUserEmail` command is retried, the message is already processed hence no need to update an user, although events need to be re-dispatched.
 Problem is that, there is no way we can restore `UnitDebittedToUser` event.
 User's balance is now `223`, hence logic like `If balance == 123 and emailDomain == 'gmail'` will evaluate negative.

 Conlusion